 5. A good habit has turned into a bad habit.

 Scrolling down the timeline and distributing likes is not the best thing one can do with his/her own spare time, especially when the timeline is filled with information that no longer interests anyone.
 Soon I will start writing my bachelor thesis, at d’Oro Tea and FloristMelb there’s constantly work to be done, so I really need to cut off any bad, time consuming habits.
 Now I am asking you: how many hours do you spend on Facebook?
 Isn’t there anything else, anything better you’d rather do with your time?
 Like going for a walk, reading a book or meeting your friends?

 6. Last but not least, the privacy issue.

 I’m not going to go into many details.
 You all know Facebook stores and analyses every bit of information it has about you, even your unpublished status updates.
+Social experiments aren’t such a secret either.
 Does this bother you?
-Well, it does bother me… so, thank you for everything, Facebook, but I had enough.
+Well, it does bother me… so, thank you for everything, Facebook, but I’ve had enough.